-The University of Kansas Medical Center Educational Experience (KEE) program provides research opportunities in medical center research facilities, as well as clinical observational experiences in The University of Kansas Health System facilities.
+The University of Kansas Medical Center Educational Experience (KEE) system provides research opportunities in medical center research facilities, as well as clinical observational experiences in The University of Kansas Health System facilities.

 KEE Research Experience

-The research opportunity offers an inside look at research activity in medical center laboratories, research areas or animal facilities.
+The research experience offers an inside look at research activity in medical center laboratories, research areas, or animal facilities.
 Participants have a choice on how to participate:

-- They can participate in research as an active learner, which means hands-on activity is authorized.
-This role is identified as a Research Active Learner.
+- Research Active Learners participate in research as active learners, which means hands-on activity is authorized.

 KEE Clinical Observation Experience

-The clinical observation experience provide applicants the opportunity to observe health care professionals from The University of Kansas Health System in a clinical setting.
+The clinical observation experiences provide applicants the opportunity to observe health care professionals from The University of Kansas Health System in a clinical setting.